RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 ## Appendix B: Course Calendar

-You can access the calendar directly at this link: https://calendar.google.com/calendar/u/1?cid=Y183MGRiN2ExZjIyNzc0OTYxOTEwY2IxN2ZlNzRhZjBjMDNhNzg3NDY5YjhlMzNiYWE0OGNhYzNlNTZjMjNhNDAwQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20  It's also embedded on Blackboard in the *Syllabus and Calendar* area, as well as below (although some web versions may not display it).
+You can access the calendar directly at this link: https://calendar.google.com/calendar/embed?src=9faa4be7819d7e9f621c4deb8f2e0fc91ab47d8140a117459e9ca26d5611ae06%40group.calendar.google.com&ctz=America%2FDetroit  It's also embedded on Blackboard in the *Course Documents and Tools* folder, as well as below (although some web versions may not display it).

-<iframe src="https://calendar.google.com/calendar/embed?src=c_70db7a1f22774961910cb17fe74af0c03a787469b8e33baa48cac3e56c23a400%40group.calendar.google.com&ctz=America%2FNew_York" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>
+<iframe src="https://calendar.google.com/calendar/embed?src=9faa4be7819d7e9f621c4deb8f2e0fc91ab47d8140a117459e9ca26d5611ae06%40group.calendar.google.com&ctz=America%2FDetroit" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>

 **Important dates:**

-- Tuesday, January 24 and Thursday, January 26: No class, Prof. Talbert out of town
-- Monday, March 6--Friday, March 10: Spring Break
-- Thursday, April 21: Last class meeting
+- September 1: 100% tuition refund deadline
+- September 3-4: Labor Day recess, no classes
+- September 22: 75% tuition refund deadline
+- October 22-24: Fall break, no classes
+- November 10: Last day to drop with a "W" grade
+- November 22-26: Thanksgiving break, no classes
+- December 9: Last day of classes

 ## Appendix C: Course Tools and Links

 - **Blackboard**: http://lms.gvsu.edu, then look for your section of MTH 302.
 - **Google Colab:** This is our platform for using Python to do linear algebra and differential equations.
 Go to https://colab.research.google.com/ and sign in with your GVSU Google account.
-- **Perusall**: This is for doing reading and other activities for  http://perusall.com (Use the invite code posted to Blackboard in the *Important Links* area; log in to access course materials)
 - **Calendly**: This is for scheduling appointments with me outside of the usual drop-in hours.
 Go to https://calendly.com/robert-talbert then choose the kind of appointment you want, then pick any open 20-minute time slot.
 Note, appointment slots are limited.